La Ciudad Blanca: Background

-La Ciudad Blanca is said to be located in la Mosquitia, reportedly in or near the Río Plátano Biosphere Reserve, a protected World Heritage Site located in Gracias a Dios, Colon and Olancho Departments of Honduras in what archaeologists refer to as the Isthmo-Colombian Area.
-La Mosquitia is a 32,000 square mile stretch of dense forest, swamps, lagoons, and coastline encompassing eastern Honduras and northern Nicaragua.
+Mosquitia is a historical and geo-cultural region along the western shore of the Caribbean Sea in Central America, traditionally described as extending from Cape Camarón to the River Chagres.
+The White City is said to be located in the Gracias a Dios department, reportedly in or near the Río Plátano Biosphere Reserve, a protected World Heritage Site stretching across the Gracias a Dios, Colon and Olancho Departments of Honduras in what archaeologists refer to as the Isthmo-Colombian Area.
 The ecology of this region is primarily a rainforest habitat, although parts are savannah and swamp.
-Mosquitia is occupied by several different indigenous peoples including the Pech, Miskito, Miskito Sambu, and Tawakha, as well as mestizo populations and those of European and East or South Asian ancestry.
+Mosquitia is occupied by several different indigenous peoples including the Pech, Miskito, Miskito Sambu, and Tawakha, Creoles, as well as mestizo populations and those of European and East or South Asian ancestry.
 These groups all speak their own languages, but Colonial-era reports also mention "Mexicano" (presumably Nahuatl) and variants of Lencan languages (Colo, Ulúa, Lenca) in the Taguzgalpa area east of Trujillo.

 The Pech (at one time referred to as Paya) "trace their ancestry to Chilmeca in the Plátano River headwaters, near the legendary and lost 'Ciudad Blanca'."
 In the past another group of indigenous peoples known to the Miskitos as the Rah, who were very warlike and ate people, also lived in the area.
 The Rio Platano Biosphere declared in the 1980s is a larger area that includes all the protected area decreed in 1961 by the Honduran Congress at the suggestion of the Maker of Honduras's 1954 General Map Dr. Jesús Aguilar Paz as the Ciudad Blanca Protected Area.
 The Honduran-Nicaraguan border dispute wasn't decided until 1960 in the World Court at The Hague.
 Aguilar Paz had included on his map a place called "Ciudad Blanca" with a question mark.
 The Pech name for the ruin is Kao Kamasa (White House in English, Casa Blanca in Spanish).

 Popular accounts of the Ciudad Blanca claim it was a city of great wealth, associated with the town or Province of Taguzgalpa east of Trujillo, that the Spanish on repeated occasions tried to conquer but could not.
 Indigenous people such as the Pech, Tawahkas, and Miskitos talk about a city that cannot be entered, or if regular people enter they can not take anything out of it, and if they tell where it is, they will be punished.
 In some versions, it is the hiding place of deities who retreated from the Spanish invaders.
 Some accounts of Ciudad Blanca include allusions to the legend of El Dorado, an imaginary location in South America.
 In Honduras, the Colonial era Spanish had a gold mine located between the Paulaya and Sico Rivers, an area named El Dorado in Colonial times.